 Explore DownEast Acadia in your own way.
 Visit all or just a few of our 27 lighthouses.
-Meander along one of our five scenic byways or our self-guided trails, all supported by detailed maps and guides.
+Meander along one of our five scenic byways or the many self-guided trails, all supported by detailed maps and guides.
 Take in the length and breadth of our scenic splendor and the vibrant history and culture of our communities, all at your own pace.

 DownEast Acadia is the only region in Maine with five scenic byways, exemplifying the plethora of scenic, cultural, and recreational opportunities available here.

 Million Dollar View Scenic Byway - Unsurpassed views of the Chiputneticook chain of lakes (all teeming with fish), Mount Katahdin, Peekaboo Mountain, vistas of rolling hayfields, and the landscape of New Brunswick, Canada.

 Bold Coast Scenic Byway - 125-mile route that invites visitors to explore the culture, history, wildlife, and rugged beauty of coastal DownEast Maine, including villages, lakes, forests, farms, and blueberry barrens.

 Black Woods Scenic Byway - This 12.5-mile route starts in Franklin and extends easterly, encompassing trailheads and boat launches to our mountains and lakes.